PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 2. Count the number of fence lines that exceed 1000 feet and multiply by the number of strands = ______.

-3. Add one poly Braid splicer for each electrical connection.
+3. Add one copper split bolt connector for each electrical connection.

 4. Add these two numbers together = _________.
-This is the number of Poly rope splicers you need.
+This is the number of copper split bolt connectors you need.

 Energizer: